 - B1, B2, B3, B4, B5, B7, B8, B12/17, B13, B20, B25, B26, B29, B30, B41

-The downside of this new advanced modem is that it drops support for Verizon and Sprint 3G CDMA EVDO networks - so if you regularly run into remote legacy areas that have not been upgrade to LTE coverage you may want to keep a backup way online on hand.
+The downside of this new advanced modem is that it drops support for Verizon and Sprint 3G CDMA EVDO networks - so if you regularly run into remote legacy areas that have not been upgraded to LTE coverage you may want to keep a backup way online on hand.

 There is one other catch too - Peplink reports that the new routers are "certified for use on AT&T and T-Mobile, Sprint and Verizon certification coming soon".
 This certification is expected to come sometime in April.

 TIP: Though you can't activate new service on a device until it has been certified, if you have an active Verizon SIM you should be fine transplanting it into a Pepwave LTE-A router and it will just work.
 Sprint's network on the other hand will generally not allow uncertified devices to connect at all.

 Peplink's LTE-A Product Line